Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 ---
 ## Usage
+- The picoscope to open is identified by the SERIAL_NUM macro in the st.cmd file.
+This macro must equal the serial number of the PicoScope you wish to connect to.
 - It is expected that a PicoScope is connected at application start-up.
 If a PicoScope is connected after the application has started, setting `<OSCNAME>:ON` to `1` or `ON` will open the scope.

 - The following Process Variables (PVs) are used to configure a channel: